Emilian

 A slow-simmered sauce combining beef, pork, and soffritto, enriched with tomato and wine.

-Why start here · This dish embodies the rich, layered flavors of Emilia's culinary heart.
+Why start here · This dish carries the rich, layered flavors central to Emilia's cooking.

 Luxurious tortellini filled with meats, served in a traditional, clear broth.